 By signing below as the Declarant, I indicate that I am emotionally and mentally competent to make this advance directive and that I understand its purpose and effect.
 I also understand that this document replaces any similar advance directive I may have completed before this date.

-(Signature of Declarant)

-(Date)
+Signature of Declaran +) Jignature or Declaran ()

 The Declarant signed or acknowledged signing this document in my presence and, based upon personal observation, appears to be emotionally and mentally competent to make this advance directive.